npiscitello/transient_temp_calculator/README.md

    * see advanced options with `./heatmap.py -h`
    * you don't have to use mp4; any container that supports h264 should work (ffmpeg is magical)
 2. profit!

+# Notes
+* The threaded implementation actually works slower on my machine - the time saved by parallel calculation of the interior is smaller than the overhead of spinning up threads.
+As the number of nodal points increases and each time step takes longer to calculate, the threads will show a performance gain, but the total runtime will probably be unusably high by the time the threads save any time.